Hoyasumii/avengers-endgame/README.md

 SCOTT LANG: A planet?
 Like in outer space?

 ROCKET: Oh, look.
-It's like a little pu
+It's like a little pup